Custom Expressions

 Limitations

-• We do not support Coroutines, the os library or the io library.
+- We do not support Coroutines, the

-• You will not have access to the filesystem, network or process environment in which Lua runs.
+library. - You will not have access to the filesystem, network or process environment in which Lua runs.

-• You Lua script must finish running within 10 seconds.
+- You Lua script must finish running within 10 seconds.

 Basic Syntax